aidandenlinger/autocopr/README.md

 There are a few flags:
 - `--help` will print all the flags and stop.
+- `--github-token` allows you to pass in a github token to use the GraphQL API, which makes less requests to the Github API and therefore can be faster.
+It can also be set with the `GITHUB_TOKEN` environment variable to keep the token out of your terminal history.
+The command line flag will take priority over the environment variable.
 - `-d / --dry-run` will not edit any files, and only print if files are outdated.
 - `-v / --verbose` will print all information to stdout.